the-rectifier/volatility3/doc/source/glossary.rst

     possible to use them as a way to map a particular address within a (potentially larger, but sparsely populated) virtual space to a concrete (and usually contiguous) physical space, through the process of :ref:`mapping<map>`.

+.. _Plugin:

+Plugin
+    Plugins are the "functions" of the volatility framework.
+They carry out algorithms on data stored in layers using objects constructed from symbols.
+Broadly, plugins take in a number of TranslationLayers (the data, which is a representation of part of an image, in a specified type described by templates) and outputs a TreeGrid.

 .. _Pointer:

 Pointer